Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 Especially in New Golden Beach, the Professional Windsurfing Association’s (PWA) World Cup is held since 1993, and it is regarded as one of the tops in the world!

 Pounta Beach is also a perfect spot for kite surfing!

 8 #Visit Antiparos island

-Antiparos was really an island for total isolation and relaxation, but the recent years have changed a little bit as it attracts more tourists every year!
+Antiparos was an island for total isolation and relaxation, but the recent years it has changed a little bit as it attracts more tourists every year!

 Still, it is a picturesque island located very close to Paros, and it is ideal for a one-day trip or more!
 It is up to you!
 Many excellent restaurants, cafes, and bars have opened the recent years giving a new vibe and energy to the island!

 From the port of Antiparos you can walk to the main village, the 15th-century Venetian castle and seven beaches, Psaraliki 1 and 2 (the second beach has the Fanari beach bar), Snifeiko, Livadia, Agios Spiridonas, Panagia beach (~20 – 30′ walk) and the Camping beach which is also nudism friendly!